-It is very quirky and some of you might find it odd and some of you might not even like it.
-But we fell in love with the principal character, Dick.
-Yes, we fell in love with Dick (insert immature snickering) and I think you will too.
-I was crying like a baby at the end of this documentary-like he was a family member and wanted to share this with you.
-I just couldn’t wait for the next tater tot post.
+We fell in love with the principal character, Dick.
+Yes, we fell in love with Dick (insert immature snickering), and I think you will fall in love with Dick too.
+I was crying like a baby at the end of this documentary.

 On to the real post.

 When I began my journey as a Minimalist over four years ago, I didn’t even plan on becoming one.
 We saw a documentary on Netflix one night and thought it would interesting to watch.